21 February 2024

-* Cheapest pass free.
-This offer is available to organisations sending 3 or more delegates and attending from the same organisation.
+*This offer is available to organisations sending 3 or more delegates and attending from the same organisation.
 Bookings must be made at the same time.
-At least one of the delegates must be a member of the Institute in order to receive this discount or alternatively, the organisation subscribes to the Forum Service.
+It will be applied to the cheapest rate.
+At least one of the delegates must be a member of the Institute in order to receive this discount or alternatively, the organisation must subscribe to either the Forum Service or Organisational Membership Service.

 Click BOOK NOW button at the right of this page.

 Enquiries can be made by email to firstname.lastname@example.org or by telephone 020 7691 8987.